lexrex333/Ecoli-Project1/README.md

 ### 5. Visualization
 Using this made TSV file, it will create a heatmap and a bar chart showing the different similarity calculations between each of the metrics.

+## TO TEST RUN - Use this sample data:
+This data involves shortened fastqs that were taken from the original data reads: [Sample Data]().

 ## How to Run the Script

 ### 1.